Local business experiences hiring struggles as unemployment rate soars

 Studzinski says there needs to be more relief for small businesses nationwide.

 "If people aren't going to work, the whole economy's going to suffer.
-The economy's built on small business and small businesses are suffering right now, there's no question," Studzinki said.
+The economy's built on small business and small businesses are suffering right now, there's no question," Studzinski said.

 Studzinski and Stanley Steemer Paducah continue to post job openings to employment websites, but are still unable to find people to fill the vacant positions.
 The current $600 weekly unemployment benefits are set to expire on Friday.
 Lawmakers will need to pass the HEALS Act both houses of Congress before President Donald Trump can sign.